-The principal of and interest and premium, if any, on the Bonds are payable from and secured by a pledge and assignment of (i) all right, title and interest of the Authority in and to the Lease (except for any rights of the Authority to reimbursement and payment of costs and expenses under the Lease, and to exemption from liability, both individual and corporate, under the Lease) and the Project Parking Revenues; (ii) all right, title and interest of the Metropolitan Government in and to the PILOT Payments, the Project Parking Revenues, to the extent of any interest therein, and Non-Tax Revenues, but only to the extent Basic Rent, Project Parking Revenues and PILOT Payments are not sufficient to pay debt service on any Interest Payment Date or Principal Maturity Date; (iii) all rents, issues, profits, income and other sums due and to become due under and pursuant to (i) and (ii); (iv) all monies and securities in any one of the funds or accounts established under the Indenture, including all monies received pursuant to any Credit Facility; and (v) all property which is by the express provisions of the Indenture required to be subject to the lien of the Indenture and any additional property that may, from time to time, by delivery or by writing of any kind, be subject to the lien of the Indenture by the Authority, by the Metropolitan Government or by anyone in their behalf.
+The principal of, and premium, if any, and interest on the Bonds are payable from and secured by a pledge and assignment of (i) all right, title and interest of the Authority in and to the Ticket Surcharge Revenues; (ii) all right, title and interest of the Metropolitan Government in and to the Non-Tax Revenues, but only to the extent Ticket Surcharge Revenues are not sufficient to pay debt service on any Interest Payment Date or Principal Maturity Date; (iii) all rents, issues, profits, income and other sums due and to become due under and pursuant to (i) and (ii); (iv) all monies and securities in any one of the funds or accounts established under the Indenture, including all monies received pursuant to any Credit Facility; and (v) all property which is by the express provisions of the Indenture required to be subject to the lien of the Indenture and any additional property that may, from time to time, by delivery or by writing of any kind, be subject to the lien of the Indenture by the Authority, by the Metropolitan Government or by anyone in their behalf.

 The Bonds are not general obligations of the Authority or the Metropolitan Government but are limited obligations payable solely from the revenues and income which are a part of the Trust Estate and are specifically pledged to such purpose in the manner and to the extent provided in the Indenture.
-Neither the State nor any political subdivision thereof, including the Authority and the Metropolitan Government, shall be obligated to pay the principal of or interest on the Bonds or other costs incident thereto except from the revenues and receipts pledged therefor, and neither the faith and credit nor the taxing power of the State or any political subdivision thereof, including the Authority and the Metropolitan Government is pledged to the payment of the principal of or interest on the Bonds or other costs incident thereto.
+Neither the State nor any political subdivision thereof, including the Authority and the Metropolitan Government, shall be obligated to pay the principal of or interest on the Bonds or other costs incident thereto except from the revenues and receipts pledged therefor, and neither the faith and credit nor the taxing power of the State or any political subdivision thereof, including the Authority and the Metropolitan Government, is pledged to the payment of the principal of or interest on the Bonds or other costs incident thereto.
 The Authority has no taxing power.